Jonah

 (They revealed God to the people around them.)

-• The church of Christ after the appearance of our Lord Jesus
+- The church of Christ after the death, burial and resurrection of our Lord Jesus (through the preaching of the Gospel).

 The book of Jonah defined the extent of their responsibility to reveal God beyond the borders of the Jewish nation.